0xSY3/MNT-DEV-AI/README.md

-# AgenticMinds -  A Mantle Network Development Platform
+# MNT DEV AI -  A Mantle Network Development Platform

 An AI-powered development platform for building, analyzing, and optimizing smart contracts on the Mantle Network Layer 2 solution.
 This project leverages CrewAI and Langchain to provide advanced AI capabilities for smart contract development.